jakob-bagterp/colorist-for-python/docs/getting-started/index.md

 print(f"... and {Color.YELLOW}yellow{Color.OFF} are nice colors")
 ```

+Example of what's printed in your terminal:

+TODO: INSERT IMAGE

 ## Next Steps
 Find more usage examples and tutorials in the [user guide](../user-guide/index.md) section.